bitwsandy/the_python_adventure/README.md

 # The Python Adventure

-Welcome to Fun Python Exercises, a collection of interactive and interesting exercises designed to help you learn Python in a fun and engaging way!
+Welcome to The Python Adventures, a collection of interactive and interesting exercises designed to help you learn Python in a fun and engaging way!

 ## Introduction